NOTE 7 – Goodwill and other Intangible assets

 Considering the adverse developments in its businesses which are described above, the Company recorded a goodwill impairment of $631 in the third quarter, which was attributable to the entire remaining goodwill associated with its SaaS solutions segment (level 3 fair value measurement).

-The resulting cash flow for the SaaS solutions reporting unit amounts were discounted using the same rate of 25% compared to prior quarters, the Company used revenue growth rate of 4%-32% compared to 15%-70% at December 2023.
+The resulting cash flow for the SaaS based innovative artificial intelligence driven measurement solutions reporting unit amounts were discounted using the same rate of 25% compared to prior quarters, the Company used revenue growth rate of 4%-32% compared to 15%-70% at December 2023.
 The Company still assumed a terminal growth rate of 3%.

-The Company performed it annual quantitative assessment as of December 31, 2024 for the Fashion e-commerce platform reporting unit fair value.
-The estimated fair value of the Fashion e-commerce platform reporting unit exceeded its estimated carrying amount by 5%.
+The Company performed it annual quantitative assessment as of December 31, 2024 for the fashion and equipment e-commerce platform reporting unit fair value.
+The estimated fair value of the fashion and equipment e-commerce platform reporting unit exceeded its estimated carrying amount by 5%.

 This was based on the following assumptions: